semiprime/pygenda/docs/known_issues.md

   that are not part of the repeat run, and they are saved without problem, and not highlighted in UI as problematic in any way;
-  dates can be added that are not visible because box doesn't scroll to newly added date; entries can be made invisible (thus uneditable) by making all occurrences exceptions; keyboard navigation in menu is not intuitive.
+  dates can be added that are not visible because box doesn't scroll to newly added date; events can be made invisible (thus uneditable) by making all occurrences exceptions; keyboard navigation in menu is not intuitive.

-* Multi-day entries (i.e. that span multiple days) only displayed on first day.
+* Multi-day events (i.e. that span multiple days) only displayed on first day.
 (Need to set a config, e.g. "next_day_crossover" for week view, year view.
 If time goes beyond that, then also show in next day.)

-* Cutting repeating entries is not implemented.
+* Cutting repeating events is not implemented.
 (Not sure how to do UI - probably need to bring up a dialog "Cut just this occurrence, or all repeats?".
-That then raises question about behaviour when copying repeating entries, where currently just one occurrence is copied.
-See also deleting repeated entries - currently all repeats are deleted.)
+That then raises question about behaviour when copying repeating events, where currently just one occurrence is copied.
+See also deleting repeated events - currently all repeats are deleted.)

 * Creating/updating new entries in large calendars is unusably slow.
   (In tests, with .ics file, file writing is slow; with CalDAV server